Particular/docs.particular.net/nservicebus/upgrades/5to6-moving-away-from-ibus.md

 summary: Describes how to send messages without the IBus
 ---

-Starting with Versions 6 and above, the `IBus` interface has been deprecated.
+Starting with Version 6, the `IBus` interface has been deprecated.

 The `IBus` interface was one of the key interfaces when using previous versions of NServiceBus.
-It provided access to many of the important operations like sending messages, subscribing to events, and manipulating headers.
-The `IBus` interface was available through dependency injection in message handlers and any custom components that were registered in the container.
+It provided access to many of the operations like sending messages, subscribing to events, and manipulating headers.
+The `IBus` interface was available through dependency injection in message handlers, any custom components that were registered in the container and through other mechanisms like the saga base class.

 Some scenarios involving `IBus` include endpoint creation, sending messages during endpoint startup, sending messages from within message handlers, using the injected `IBus` in custom components also registered in the container.

 ## During Endpoint Creation

 In previous versions of NServiceBus to start a new instance of an endpoint, either the `Bus` static class or the `IStartableBus` interface was used.
 In Version 6 these two concepts have been replaced.
 More information can be found in the [hosting](/nservicebus/hosting/) section of the documentation.
+Instead of the `Bus` class, a new class called `Endpoint` helps to start the endpoint.

 `BusConfiguration` has been deprecated.
 Use `EndpointConfiguration` instead to configure and start the endpoint.

-Instead of the `Bus` class, a new class called `Endpoint` helps to start the endpoint.

 snippet: 5to6-endpoint-start-stop

-Starting the endpoint, provides access to `IEndpointInstance` which can be used to send messages during endpoint start up instead.
+Starting the endpoint, provides access to `IEndpointInstance` which can be used to send messages during endpoint start up instead of using the `IBus` interface.

 ## Sending messages outside message handlers